IFRS 17 and Solvency II

 Performance management changes

 Given the similarities in the regulations, insurers will need to improve their understanding of the differences between Solvency II and IFRS in order to effectively manage their business.
 For example, the primary focus for Solvency II is capital adequacy rather than profitability management.
-Your finance unit can help you negotiate this challenge by explaining the differences between the summarized margin approach from IFRS 4 Phase II and the profit-and-loss attribution under Solvency II.
+Your finance unit can help you negotiate this challenge by explaining the differences between the summarized margin approach from IFRS 17 and the profit-and-loss attribution under Solvency II.

 Business planning and forecasting models will need to align with the new external reporting requirements and models for evaluating potential investments and acquisitions.
 Informing and educating external stakeholders, including analysts, will be a major challenge during the transition period.
 Clear and transparent communications will help stakeholders navigate their way through the changes to regulatory and statutory reporting, improve confidence, and help mitigate any adverse impacts on share prices and ratings.